 Next steps if I have missed a payment

-If you have missed a payment contact your lender to explain your situation.
+If you have missed a payment contact your store card provider to explain your situation.
 You should avoid taking out more credit unless you know you can afford to pay it back.

 What legal protection do I have?

 The Consumer Credit Act gives you rights when dealing with creditors, such as card providers.
 For example, if you fall into arrears they must: